Bealby/magnet-fishing/README.md

 Ensure that Copyright text in footer is centred for all devices.

-#### Browesers
+#### Desktop Browesers

 - Chrome: Website renders well on all screen sizes.
+- Safari: Website renders well on all screen sizes.
 - Firefox: Website renders well on all screen sizes.
-- Safari: Website renders well on all screen sizes.
 - Edge: Website renders well on all screen sizes.

 #### Mobile and Tablet Devices